 Any recipient or third party receiving the data by the Company, is a data processor duly authorised by us or an autonomous data controller, with the only exceptions provided by the Data Protection Laws.

 a) The non-EU jurisdiction is on the EU Commission’s adequacy decision list; or

-Please note that in the absence of an adequacy decision pursuant to Article 45(3) of the GDPR, or if appropriate safeguards pursuant to Article 46 of the same rule, the Company may still transfer Personal Information to non-EU jurisdictions only on one of the following conditions:
+Please note that in the absence of an adequacy decision pursuant to Article 45(3) of the GDPR, or appropriate safeguards pursuant to Article 46 of the GDPR, the Company may still transfer Personal Information to non-EU jurisdictions only on one of the following conditions:

 b) The transfer is necessary for the performance of a contract between the Data Subject and the Company or the implementation of pre-contractual measures taken at the Data Subject’s request;

 c) The transfer is necessary for the conclusion or performance of a contract concluded in the interest of the Data Subject between the Company and another natural or legal person;

 d) The transfer is necessary for important reasons of public interest;

 e) The transfer is necessary for the establishment, exercise or defence of legal claims;